Hemp Farming 101: Benefits and Drawbacks

 Want to find out more about the hottest diversification trend?
 Discover the benefits and drawbacks of hemp farming, to see if it could be your next business venture.

-With the legalisation of hemp growth over recent decades, things are changing.
+With the legalisation of hemp growth over recent decades, things are changing rapidly.
 Farms that were ahead of the game, and have been growing hemp for years, have noticed a surge in demand and profit!
 With these developments, other farmers are taking the leap, and jumping straight into the business.

 At the Farm Business Innovation Show, we want to help you find fantastic new ideas for land diversification, to find an alternative that works for YOU.
-With this in mind, perhaps hemp farming will be your next step to higher profits.
+With this in mind, our FREE tickets could be the next step for you to boost profits from your land, and perhaps hemp farming will be your next step to these higher profits.

 An Introduction to Hemp